avajs/ava/docs/recipes/watch-mode.md

 AVA uses [`chokidar`] as the file watcher.
 Note that even if you see warnings about optional dependencies failing during install, it will still work fine.
 Please refer to the *[Install Troubleshooting]* section of `chokidar` documentation for how to resolve the installation problems with chokidar.

-## Source files and test files

-In AVA there's a distinction between *source files* and *test files*.
-As you can imagine the *test files* contain your tests. *Source files* are all other files that are needed for the tests to run, be it your source code or test fixtures.
+## Ignoring changes

-By default AVA watches for changes to the test files, snapshot files, `package.json`, and any other `.js` files.
-It'll ignore files in [certain directories](https://github.com/novemberborn/ignore-by-default/blob/master/index.js) as provided by the [`ignore-by-default`] package.
+By default AVA watches for changes to all files, except for those with a `.snap.md` extension, `ava.config.js` and files in [certain directories](https://github.com/novemberborn/ignore-by-default/blob/master/index.js) as provided by the [`ignore-by-default`] package.

-You can configure patterns for the source files in the [`ava` section of your `package.json`, or `ava.config.js` file][config], using the `sources` key.
+You can configure additional patterns for files to ignore in the [`ava` section of your `package.json`, or `ava.config.js` file][config], using the `ignoredByWatcher` key.

 If your tests write to disk they may trigger the watcher to rerun your tests.
-Configure patterns for the source files to avoid this.
+Configuring additional ignore patterns helps avoid this.

 ## Dependency tracking